anysiavalko/anysia.github.io/_posts/2019-04-03-my_first_project_the_cli_data_gem_portfolio_project.markdown

   def main_menu
     input = nil
     while input != "done"
-      puts "If you would like to find out more about a particular birthstone, please enter just the number of month.
-For example, to view July's birthstone, type '7'." puts "You can always type 'list' to view the list of birthstones by month again." input = gets.strip.downcase
+      puts "If you would like to find out more about a particular birthstone, please enter just the number of the month.
+For example, to view July's birthstone, type '7'." puts "You can always type 'list' to view the list of birthstones by month again, or 'done' to exit the program." input = gets.strip.downcase
       if input.to_i > 0
         stone = Birthstones::Stone.all[input.to_i-1]